MichielVanthoor/de-uitdaging/README.md

 # De Uitdaging

 This repo contains the source code for the website of 'De Uitdaging'.
-It is built using *Python* and the *Flask* framework and packaged in a container.
+It is built using the *Python* programming language and the *Flask* framework and packaged in a container.

 Deploy using the Dockerfile provided.